Toronto Ulster United FC

 Toronto Ulster United FC was a Canadian soccer club based in Toronto, Ontario.
 They were three-time Dominion of Canada Football Championships winners, lifting the Connaught Cup in 1925 and then the Challenge Trophy in 1946 and 1951.
 They were recognized by the Canada Soccer Hall of Fame as an Organisation of Distinction.

 Toronto Ulster United FC were established in November 1913.
-In the 1920s, club President Bill Pentland invested $94,000 towards the building of Ulster Stadium, a soccer-specific stadium near Greenwood and Gerrard avenues.
+In the 1920s, club president Bill Pentland invested $94,000 towards the building of Ulster Stadium, a soccer-specific stadium near Greenwood and Gerrard avenues.

 Over the course of their history, they played in several leagues and competitions and were at times either a professional or amateur club.
 Their last major season was 1962 before they withdrew from the National League playoffs due to financial issues.

+Wrote Winnipeg sports journalist Vince Leah in 1943, "you can name the famous Canadian soccer teams on one hand...
+Westminster Royals, Toronto Ulster, Montréal Carsteel and United Weston."

 Season-by-season record

+Toronto Ulster United FC season-by-season record after they left the National League Ontario (National League Ontario-Québec) just before the 1942 season.
+They played three seasons in the Toronto & District League and five seasons in the Ontario Major Soccer League (they rejoined the National League in 1947, but then rejoined the Ontario Major League before the end of the year).